netgainsystems/docs/content/emedge/installation.md

 weight: -9
 ---
 ## Installation steps for emedge
+  - Windows
+    - Download <a href="https://download.{{% domain %}}/emedge/emedge-v11.msi" target="_blank">Windows MSI Installer for emedge</a>
+    - Double click on the msi file and follow the installation steps
+    - Note: emedge will also be configured automatically as windows service named 'emedge'
   - Linux - one liner installation

         CV=mycv.{{% cvdomain %}} SERVICE=1 sh -c "$(curl -skL https://download.{{% domain %}}/emedge/install.sh)"